 Dr Sutton performs the majority of procedures at TVC.
 Back in the 1990s Dr Sutton worked at an ER/Critical Care facility and anesthetized a lot of high risk patients.
 Then she spent a dozen years traipsing the globe, running spay and neuter clinics in less developed nations.
 Many of the pets on her volunteers spay/neuter campaigns were parasitized and malnourished pets who were "high risk" compared to the generally healthy pets we see in America.
 Dr Bill Moore and Dr Javiera Correa also come from a critical care and emergency background and have also anesthetized many high risk patients.
 We hope to never have to run CPR on any patient, but our 3 core veterinarians at TVC have significant experience anesthetizing high risk patients and with resuscitative efforts if ever needed.
 Keep reading to learn the many "safety nets" we have in place to minimize the risk of anesthesia.
 We do not allow clients to decline any of these safety nets.
 These are non-negotiable!
 These safety nets are included in the price of anesthesia.
 These safety nets are the things we do when we anesthetize our own pets.

 We closely monitor pets under anesthesia and we try to be time efficient when we have a pet anesthetized.
-Further, when we have a pet under anesthesia we only have ONE pet under anesthesia at any given time.
+Further, when Dr Joi has your pet under anesthesia she only has ONE pet (your pet) under anesthesia at any given time.
 (This is unfortunately not the case at many hospitals, particularly the low cost surgery or dental clinics.)
 We treat anesthesia with great respect.
 We have everything ready to roll prior to anesthetizing your pet.
 We have an IV catheter in your pet for emergency drug dosing should the heart rate slow or blood pressure drop.
 We utilize IV fluids for every pet under anesthesia.
 We monitor blood pressure, end tidal C02 capnography, ECG, pulse oximetry, heart rate, respiratory rate and temperature throughout the procedure.
-We have many "bear huggers" to keep your pet warm during the procedure and after the procedure during recovery.
+We have many "bair huggers" to keep your pet warm during the procedure and after the procedure during recovery.
 We utilize nerve blocks and local anesthesia in every procedure so that we can keep your pet under the lightest plane of anesthesia possible.
 And finally, Dr Sutton is old and has been at this for decades.
 She does the majority of procedures at TVC.
 She does not dawdle at surgery and has a knack for dental extractions few veterinarians have.
 She is not a dental specialist, but is pretty darned speedy.
 Furthermore, we have emergency drug dosages calculated before we even anesthetize a pet so that if ever a situation arises we aren't fumbling to do math and waste time.
+For example: If a pet's blood pressure drops during anesthesia we lighten the plane of anesthesia as much as possible and give a bolus of crystalloids.
+It that doesn't quickly resolve the situation we can give a colloid called Hetastarch or give hypertonic saline.
+If that still doesn't improve the situation we can quickly start a dopamine constant rate infusion.
+One of the beautiful things about a dental compared to an abdomenal surgery is that if we are having anesthetic complications during a dental we can finish the tooth and wake a pet up.
+We anesthetize pets nearly every day.
+We are proactive about anesthetic monitoring and respect anesthesia.
+Again, calculations for emergency drugs and constant rate infusions for potential concerns during anesthesia are calculated for every anesthetic patient before we anesthetize a pet.
+If needed, these drugs are included in the price of the procedure.

 We give the pre-medication in the exam room with clients in the morning of the procedure.
 This usually is a mild narcotic and some midazolam.
 Occasionally we might add a microdose of dexdomitor into the mix if a young pet is particularly rambunctious or anxious.
 We give it under the skin and ask the client to wait with the pet for 15 to 20 minutes prior to us taking the patient to the back for IV catheter placement.
 This alone decreases the stress on the pet dramatically.
 Additionally, we limit procedures to 2 or 3 patients per day so that pets don't wait all day in a kennel before the procedure.
 If we do a 3rd procedure in a day, we typically have that client arrive at 11 am rather than at 8:30 am.
 Anesthesia is an art, and we strive to make the pet as relaxed as possible.
 Once the pet is awake and able to go home, we send the pet home rather than have it sit in a kennel and fret.

 Once the pet is relaxed with the "pre-med", we also encourage "Pre-anesthetic Global Fast Ultrasound Exams" on the day of the procedure.
 Much as vets have trained clients to run "pre-anesthetic bloodwork" prior to anesthesia, we now do pre-anesthetic ultrasound exams.
 We look at the heart, the lung surface, the kidneys and liver, the spleen, the urinary bladder, the gall bladder.
 Particularly for old timers, we may see incidental findings that help us ensure your pet is safe for anesthesia and help guide us to future wellness care.
 Or, an ultrasound may help us investigate laboratory abnormalities we've found on the pre-anesthetic bloodwork.
-We charge a nominal $45 for the pre-anesthetic global fast exam.
+We charge a nominal $59 for the pre-anesthetic global fast exam.
+(Normally we charge $115 for a global fast exam.)
 The pre-anesthetic global fast exam is optional, but we encourage it for middle aged and older pets.
+If a pet has a heart murmur, we encourage a heart ultrasound by Dr Moore prior to the procedure.
+Dr Moore's heart evaluations are typically $200 but if the pet is not showing clinical signs for heart disease and we are performing the heart evaluation in order to evaluate risk for a procedure we discount it to $125.

 Once we have everything ready to roll for the procedure, we give an "induction" agent: either Alfaxan or Propofol IV.
 These medications have amongst the lowest cardiac and respiratory depression of any induction agents and are very quickly out of the body.
 We give these meds IV slowly over about 2 minutes to effect until the pet's relaxed enough that we can place a sterile tube into the trachea (windpipe).
 Thereafter we maintain the pet on "gas" anesthesia and oxygen.
 When a pet is under gas anesthesia we have quick control of depth of anesthesia.
 Obviously we keep a pet on as light of a plane of anesthesia as possible.
 Nerve blocks to numb the surgical or dental site help us keep a pet under the lightest plane of anesthesia possible.